Home Decor

 How to Prepare Your Oil Painting for Framing?

-Before framing your oil painting, proper preparation is crucial to guarantee its longevity and visual appeal.
-This preparation involves two key steps: cleaning the painting and allowing it to breathe.
+Before framing your oil painting, do these two key steps: clean the painting and allow it to breathe.
 Here's how to do it.

 How to Clean an Oil Painting Before Framing?